iterait/emloop/docs/advanced/model.rst

 -------------------

 Once the model is successfully saved, it might be also restored.
-This is done when the training is about to continue (`cxflow resume`) or for production environemt (`cxflow predict`).
+This is done when the training is about to continue (`cxflow resume`) or in a production environemt (`cxflow predict`).
-Both commands expect the `restore_from` positional argument which specify the backend-agnostic argument.
+Both commands expect a single positional argument specifying from where the model shall be loaded.
-This argument is passed to the model constructor (see above).
+This argument is called `restore_from` and it is passed to the model constructor (see above).

-If this parameter is passed, the network attempt to restore the model parameters by employing the information passed in `restore_from`.
+If the `restore_from` argument is passed to the constructor, the model attempts to restore the model.
-The detail behavior is backend-specific, however, in most cases it uses the backend saving API.
+Most often, it will consider the argument to be a file path and loads the file, however, the implementation is model-specific and may be implemented differently.

-In order to restore the model, cxflow needs to know what model object should be constructed first.
+In order to restore the model, cxflow needs to know what class should be instantiated to be able to call its constructor with the given `restore_from` argument.
-This information is inferred from the dumped configuration file in the output directory.
+The class is inferred from the dumped configuration file in the output directory, specifically from the `model.class` entry.
-However, there are cases in which the model object cannot be constructed (somebody deleted source codes with the model object implementations etc.).
+However, there are cases in which the original class cannot be constructed (somebody deleted source codes with the model object implementations etc.).
-For these cases, so called `restore_fallback` property is defined by each model.
+For these cases, each model should implement a `restore_fallback` method, which usually points to a backend-specific baseclass which is able to restore the saved files of all its subclasses.
-This is usually the backend-specific baseclass which is able to restore all its subclasses.
+For instance, in the `cxflow-tensorflow` backend, the `restore_fallback` class returns `cxflow_tensorflow.models.BaseModel` which it is able to load any checkpoint without the need for the original model source codes.